vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 <a name="create_container"></a>
 ## Create a Container and Attach it to an Anonymous or Named Volume ##

-If you intend to create named or anonymous volumes by using `docker create -v` when creating containers, a volume store named `default` must exist in the virtual container host.
+If you intend to create named or anonymous volumes by using `docker create -v` when creating containers, a volume store named `default` must exist in the VCH.
 In this case, you include the path to the destination at which you want to mount an anonymous volume in the `docker create -v` command.
 Docker creates the anonymous volume in the `default` volume store, if it exists.
-The virtual container host attaches the anonymous volume to the container.
+The VCH attaches the anonymous volume to the container.

 For example, to create a busybox container that is mounted to the `volumes` folder of an anonymous volume in the default volume store, run the following command:

 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls
 create -v /volumes busybox</pre>

 You can create containers that are attached to named volumes by using `docker create -v` and specifying a volume name.
-When you create containers that are attached to named volumes, the virtual container host checks whether the volume exists in the volume store, and if it does not, creates it.
-The virtual container host attaches the existing or new volume to the container.
+When you create containers that are attached to named volumes, the VCH checks whether the volume exists in the volume store, and if it does not, creates it.
+The VCH attaches the existing or new volume to the container.

 For example, to create a busybox container that is mounted to the `volumes` folder of a volume named `volume_1` in the default volume store with default capacity, run the following command: